The Supremes (The West Wing): Plot

+Josh, inspired by a story Donna Moss told him, proposes a strategy to Toby; Lang will be nominated to be the first female Chief Justice, replacing the aging incumbent Roy Ashland, in exchange for letting Republicans fill Brady's seat with one of their own.
+Toby disagrees, arguing that the White House could potentially select its own candidates for both seats if Ashland dies; Josh reminds him that both candidates would then be moderates, not true liberals.

+Josh and Toby go to Ashland to propose the idea; he skeptically agrees.
+Senate Republicans give Josh the name Christopher Mulready as the committee's choice for Brady's seat; Toby immediately objects, citing Mulready's extreme conservative positions.
+Bartlet is similarly unreceptive.
+After some time, though, Toby comes back into Josh's office, expressing reluctant support for his plan.

+Mulready and Lang are brought in to the White House to meet with President Bartlet.
+In the Oval Office, Mulready argues that "the Court was at its best when Brady was fighting Ashland", and when Bartlet responded that moderation has created good law in the past, Mulready counters that ideology and principle have laid the foundation for future shifts in perspective from the Court.
 Bartlet, impressed, agrees to nominate both Mulready and Lang to the Supreme Court.
 The final scene depicts the White House press corps giving a standing ovation as Bartlet announces his nominees.

 Reaction and influence

 Reception for the episode was mixed.
 In 2016, Brian Lowry with Variety likened the 2004 episode to the then-current controversy around the death of Supreme Court Justice Antonin Scalia and the nomination of Merrick Garland, citing it as an example of how a President and Senate of opposed parties could work out their differences.
 Lowry, however, also dismissed the plot as unrealistic, along with the praiseworthy notion that characters who disagreed politically could act out of ideological principle.

 Lisa McElroy with Slate also compared "The Supremes" to Garland and Scalia in an article entitled "This West Wing Episode Predicted the Controversy Around Scalia's Replacement in Eerie Detail", noting that various quotes from the episode could be read as tributes to Scalia's memory instead of Brady's despite Scalia's death occurring twelve years afterward.
 McElroy covers some of the episode sarcastically, writing that the White House senior staff are "our Sorkin-created superheroes...
 They might not be able to keep the president from getting MS, or his daughter from getting kidnapped, but this Supreme Court maneuver?
 All in a day's work."
 However, she does praise the debate scene between Lang and Mulready, noting that both participants seemed to gain knowledge and insight from the conversation and comparing it to the friendship between Scalia and fellow Justice Ruth Bader Ginsburg.
 McElroy noted that the episode felt true to the style of Aaron Sorkin, the show's creator who had left the show at the end of the previous season.